Skip to main content

 sudo systemctl restart NetworkManager

-I've used Mint for many years and prefer lightweight distros, but not too minimal (i.e., Xubuntu / Lubuntu).
+I've used Mint for many years and prefer lightweight distros, but not too minimal (Xubuntu / Lubuntu territory).
 This leads me to consider Debian.
-The main goal is battery life, and from what others report, Debian uses less RAM and resources, which may translate to better battery life — possibly an extra hour.
+The main goal is battery life — from what others report, Debian uses less RAM and resources, potentially adding an extra hour.

-I typically write code on Windows machines at work and prefer large LCD monitors; there is nothing like it.
-I also don't want to mix personal projects and work on the same machine.
-Eventually, if I do get into serious ML modeling, it’ll end up being a desktop PC with GPUs; possibly a pre-owned Mac Studio.
+I typically write code on Windows machines at work and prefer large LCD monitors — I don't want to mix personal projects and work on the same machine.
+For serious ML modeling down the road, it'll be a desktop PC with GPUs, possibly a pre-owned Mac Studio.

-The MacBook Air (MBA) has proven perfect, as I can quickly pull from my git repo and code while waiting at Costco or at a coffee shop.
-Granted, it’s all lightweight stuff that I can then debug and run later at home or in the office.
+The MacBook Air has proven perfect for portable personal work — pulling from a git repo and coding while waiting at Costco or a coffee shop.
+Lightweight stuff I can debug and run later at home or in the office.

+The HP 2016 i7 impressed me enough to stick with older laptops — most of my code still cannot exceed its capabilities.
+When it does, I'll be ready to upgrade.
 Eventually, I'll pick up a modern MBA M-series.
-The HP 2016 i7 impressed me enough to stick with older laptops, as most of my code still cannot exceed its capabilities.
-When it does, then I’m ready.

-VI.
-Notes - MacBook Air Release Dates & Intel CPU Types
+Notes — MBA Release Dates & Intel CPU Types

 Model / Suffix Release Date